saintybalboa/react-demo/README.md

 - Components

-- Testing with Jest and Enzyme.
+- Testing with Jest and Enzyme

-- Global and component level styling with Sass.
+- Global and component level styling with Sass

 ## Setup